-The NAIC has established regulations that provide minimum capitalization requirements based on RBC formulas for insurance companies.
+The NAIC has established RBC requirements that are used by regulators to assess the minimum amount of statutory capital and surplus needed for an insurance company to support its operations, based on its size and risk profile (referred to as "company action level RBC").
 Insurers are required to maintain their capital and surplus at or above minimum levels.
+Companies below 100% of the company action level RBC are subject to corrective action.
 Regulators have discretionary authority, in connection with the continued licensing of an insurer, to limit or prohibit the insurer's sales to policyholders if, in their judgment, the regulators determine that such insurer has not maintained the minimum surplus or capital or that the further transaction of business will be hazardous to policyholders.
 We are subject to RBC requirements and other minimum statutory capital and surplus requirements imposed under the laws of New York.
 RBC is based on a formula calculated by applying factors to various asset, premium, claim, expense and statutory reserve items.
 The formula takes into account the risk characteristics of the insurer and is calculated for NAIC reporting purposes on an annual basis.
 The major categories of risk involved are asset risk, insurance risk, interest rate risk, market risk and business risk, including equity, interest rate and expense recovery risks associated with variable annuities that contain guaranteed minimum death and living benefits.
+The RBC ratio is a method of measuring an insurance company's capital and is based on statutory financial statements.
+The RBC ratio, which is the basis for determining regulatory compliance, is equal to total adjusted capital ("TAC") divided by the applicable company action level RBC.

 The RBC framework is used as an early warning regulatory tool to identify possible inadequately capitalized insurers for purposes of initiating regulatory action, and not as a means to rank insurers generally.
-New York insurance laws provide the NYDFS the authority to require various actions by, or take various actions against, insurers whose total adjusted capital ("TAC") does not meet or exceed certain RBC levels.
-See "Risk Factors - Regulatory and Legal Risks - A decrease in our RBC ratio (as a result of a reduction in statutory capital and surplus or an increase in the required RBC capital charges), or a change in the rating agency proprietary capital models, could result in increased scrutiny by insurance regulators and rating agencies and could have a material adverse effect on our financial condition and results of operations," "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources" and Note 10 of the Notes to the Financial Statements.
+New York insurance laws provide the NYDFS the authority to require various actions by, or take various actions against, insurers whose TAC does not meet or exceed certain RBC levels.
+See "Risk Factors - Regulatory and Legal Risks - A decrease in our RBC ratio (as a result of a reduction in statutory capital and surplus or an increase in the required RBC capital charges), or a change in the rating agency proprietary capital models, could result in increased scrutiny by insurance regulators and rating agencies and could have a material adverse effect on our financial condition and results of operations," "Management's Discussion and Analysis - Liquidity and Capital Resources" and Notes 11 and 12 of the Notes to Statutory Financial Statements.

 In August 2022, the NAIC adopted changes to the RBC factors for life insurance contracts.
-These changes became effective on December 31, 2022, and they have not had a material impact on our RBC ratio.
+These changes became effective on December 31, 2022, and, upon adoption, they did not have a material impact on our RBC ratio.